-- It is important to regularly check in with families to ensure safety and wellbeing. - It is critical to communicate with all resources: tribe, parents, children, relatives, foster parents, attorneys, etc. - Communication will facilitate understanding of the possible barriers that may face team members to having frequent, meaningful and successful contact. - Listen to other's fears and offer information to reassure them that DHS is taking precautions to reduce risk and support safety. - Work with each family to understand their restrictions and their needs to best support them consistent with CDC requirements and recommendations.
+- It is important to regularly check in with families to ensure safety and wellbeing. - It is critical to communicate with all stakeholder resources: tribe, parents, children, relatives, foster parents, attorneys, etc. - Communication will facilitate understanding of the barriers that families, staff, foster parents, and tribes face to having frequent, meaningful and successful contact. - Listen to other's fears and offer information to reassure them that DHS is taking precautions to reduce risk and support safety. - Work with each family to understand their restrictions and their needs to best support them consistent with CDC requirements and recommendations.